bobotran/spoiler-matching/README.md

     python train.py --config config/longformer.yml

 Pytorch Lightning model checkpoints are automatically saved in the checkpoints directory under the experiment name and top 2 models with best validation MRR are kept.

+## Trained Models
+Alternatively, you can skip training and [download the models from the paper](https://huggingface.co/bobotran/spoiler-matcher/tree/main?clone=true).

 ## Test
 Point the `resume_from` field in your config file (Ex: `checkpoints/longformer/longformer.yml`) to your desired model checkpoint, then